 This could be considered a for a formal residency interview.
 This question by itself didn’t catch me off guard, but I was really surprised to be asked about my hobbies and interests outside of medicine at almost every interview.
 Although program committees had read my , everyone wanted to know something more personal about me and get more insight into my personal life.

-In addition to having a “real-life” conversation between applicants and interviewers, I think this question is also trying to figure out how we make the most of our free time.
+In addition to having a “real-life” conversation between applicants and interviewers, this question is trying to figure out how we make the most of our free time.
 Stress, anxiety, and burn-out are huge problems in residency and big factors in career duration and satisfaction.
 How you choose to balance and prioritize your personal and professional life will go a long way to helping you make the most of residency and beyond.
-As well, many of my fellow residents have said that they have met their interviewers later on in their training who remember them as “the baker,” “the record collector,” or “the girl who hates working out but does it anyway.”
+As well, many of my fellow residents have said that they have met their interviewers later in their training, and they remember them as “the baker,” “the record collector,” or “the girl who hates working out but does it anyway.”
 This question is also a chance to let a unique part of your personality shine through.

 Someone once told me that most programs are looking for teachable residents and residents that they want to have around for the duration of the program.
-You’ll be spending a lot of time, particularly in high-stress situations where you have to rely on each other, and it would be ideal to have those other people be individuals you like.
+You’ll be spending a lot of time together, particularly in high-stress situations in which you must rely on one another and having people you like around you would be ideal.
 This doesn’t mean that likability trumps talent.
-It means that you have to bring an aptitude and good attitude to the program and your response should emphasize your professional skills, suitability for the profession, and technical abilities equally with the qualities that make you a good collaborator and communicator.
+It means that you must bring an aptitude for and good attitude to the program; therefore, your response to this residency interview question should emphasize your professional skills, suitability for the profession, and technical abilities equally with the qualities that make you a good collaborator and communicator.

 - What are the strengths or weaknesses of this program?